howerj/cdb/readme.md

 Note that there is nothing in the file format that disallows duplicate keys in the database, in fact the API allows duplicate keys to be retrieved.
 Both key and data values can also be zero bytes long.
+There are also no special alignment requirements on the data.

 The best documentation on the file format is a small pure python script that implements a set of functions for manipulating a CDB database, a description is